jo-pol/d-bl.github.io/landing.md

 ---

 D-BL offers a roof to a suite of projects and applications related to bobbin lace.
-Currently, the main focus is on continuous bobbin lace though decorated braids can also benefit.
 The applications are available with an open source license and the documentation has a creative-commons license.

 Use cases